Contact WorkSafe

 Our approach to ensuring workplace participants meet their obligations under the WHS Act is tailored to workplace circumstances and presenting risk.
 Our model for compliance extends from education, capacity building and preventative measures through enforcement.

 To ensure businesses, employers, workers and organisations are fully aware of their WHS obligations and how to meet them, WorkSafe provides information and guidance in a variety of formats.
-WHS publications on the DMIRS website are designed to help Western Australian organisations and their associated workforces (including volunteers) understand the WHS laws.
+See Publications, resources and events section.

 The WHS Act brings together WHS for general industry, mines, petroleum and geothermal energy operations and covers all workplaces.

-Online information and education – WorkSafe’s website has a wide range of information to assist you in meeting your WHS obligations.
-In addition WorkSafe has developed interactive training programs including SmartMove, an online educational program for senior high school students and new workers, and Fatigue management training for commercial vehicle drivers.
+WorkSafe’s website has a wide range of information to assist you in meeting your WHS obligations.
+In addition WorkSafe has developed interactive training programs including SmartMove, an online educational program for senior high school students and new workers, and fatigue management training for commercial vehicle drivers.

 The global code of integrity for labour inspection